cholasimmons/bun-elysia-modular_auth/README.md

 This auth system uses cookies and JWT's.
 The cookie name along with other configuration settings can be set in the typescript file  `_config/consts.ts`

+# App Expansion
+## Modules
+To expand this application, add your modularized folder to `src/_modules/`.
+The convention here is to name your module folder using the same name as your endpoint prefix for example `auth` or `users`, within this folder include these files:
+`<module-name>-handler.ts`: "router" file with all possible endpoints, including ElysiaJS configuration for this module `<module-name>-controller.ts`: functions for different endpoints in this module `<module-name>-service.ts`: functions specific to this module that can be called from other modules `<module-name>-models.ts`: data models and schema  files `index.ts`: root folder that references every file in this module

+Once copied over, include the new module into Elysia by referencing it in the `src/server.ts` file.

 # Docker
 ## Build docker image